NEMSLinux/nems-docs/docs/basic/checkesxi.rst

 **Q:** The plugin reports the following problem with memory, but no memory hardware issues can be found on the server:

+..
+Code-block:: console

    CRITICAL : Memory - Server: HP ProLiant DL380p Gen8 s/n....

 **A:** It is possible that an alert needs to be cleared in the servers IPMI log first.
 To do that, you need to login into your ESXi server with SSH and run the following commands:

+..
+Code-block:: console

    localcli hardware ipmi sel clear

    /sbin/services.sh restart

 This might affect other CIM entries as well.
 So it's a wise idea to clear the IPMI system event log (sel) first before investigating